google/error-prone/docs/installation.md

   </build>
 ```

-On JDK 16 and newer, additional flags are required due to
+Additional flags are required due to
 [JEP 396: Strongly Encapsulate JDK Internals by Default](https://openjdk.java.net/jeps/396).

 If your `maven-compiler-plugin` uses an external executable, e.g. because